Attractions

 The whole area is well-known for horses and there are several equestrian centres in the area if you would like to explore on horseback.

-Great canoeing facilities are provided on the nearby Garonne and Aveyron rivers and further sailing facilities can be found at the lake beside Saint-Nicolas-de-la-Grave.
+Great canoeing facilities are provided on the nearby Garonne and Aveyron rivers and further sailing facilities exist on the huge expanse of water near Moissac where the Tarn and Garonne meet.

 Local Specialities